kristencheung/linear-discord-serverless/README.md

 ### Installation

-Please visit [linear-discord-serverless-virid.vercel.app](linear-discord-serverless-virid.vercel.app) which documents the setup.
+Please visit [https://linear-discord-serverless-pink.vercel.app/](https://linear-discord-serverless-pink.vercel.app/) which documents the setup.
 In short, we form a URL that contains the Discord webhook ID and Token, and use that as our linear URL.
 That way we can use the body with ID and Token in a stateless environment.

 ### Video Guide